Sailortown (Belfast): Sailortown in popular culture

+Novelist Eoin McNamee wrote about Sailortown in his novel Resurrection Man.

 Playwright Martin Lynch's 1981 play Dockers vividly recreates Sailortown life in the early 1960s, its central theme being the fierce competition for jobs amongst the dockers and the power of the union which was the final arbitrator in who was hired or not.

 Irish artist Terry Bradley was inspired by Sailortown to feature its dockers in a series of paintings.

 Northern Irish singer/songwriter Anthony Toner's song "Sailortown" was written following a performance at the Rotterdam Bar.
 It is featured on his album A Sky For Every Day.